robertcorponoi/godot-rust-cli/README.md

 ## 0.1.x to 0.2.x

-To update your project to be compatible with 0.2.x versions from 0.1.x versions, you will need to rename your `project.toml` file to `godot-rust-cli.toml`.
+To update your project to be compatible with 0.2.x versions from 0.1.x versions, you will need to rename your `project.toml` file to `godot-rust-cli.json`.

 ## License